-- Application and invoices must be submitted by an employee of the company. - Authorized employee must sign a Memorandum of Agreement (MOA). - Only employees of the company can be granted password-protected access to ISAAC. - A detailed training plan must be completed. - Invoicing documentation to support training activity and cost must be provided. - Employee social security numbers are required for training reimbursement (see Page 6 for more details).
+- Application and invoices must be submitted by an employee of the company. - Authorized employee must sign a Memorandum of Agreement (MOA). - Only employees of the company can be granted password-protected access to ISAAC. - A detailed training plan must be completed. - Invoicing documentation to support training activity and cost must be provided. - Employee name, birth month and day, and last four digits of social security number are required for training reimbursement (see Page 6 for more details).